 Is a VPN edge extension free?

 Some providers offer free browser extensions with limitations or ads, but premium features and stronger privacy are typically in paid plans.
 For reliable privacy, consider a paid plan.
-Vpn for edge download
+Best free vpn microsoft edge 2026

 What’s the difference between a browser extension and a VPN app?